juniorsundar/pkms/lgsq/logseq/bak/pages/Setting up PMC/2024-07-12T12_29_04.532Z.Desktop.md

 				- Run `ping <br-lan ip>` from Comms Module.
 				- If successful, then they are connected.
 				- If not, then there is probably an issue with the physical connection -> Change cable or ensure it is plugged in fully.
-			- **Diagnosis 2:** Check if there is internet connection in Comms Module
+			- **Diagnosis 2:** Check if there Comms Module is connected to the Mesh Network.
 				- This is most common issue.
-				- Run `ping 8.8.8.8` from Comms Module.
+				- Run `batctl n`.
+You should be able to see the Comms module connected to the Router here.
+If not:
+					- Reconfirm that all the Comms module are in the same frequency and subnet.
+					- Restart the Comms module and try again (don't forget that you will have to add default gateway to the Router Comms).
-				- If successful, then there is internet on Comms Module, but it is not being bridged into the `br-lan` port.
-Skip to ((66878af8-5348-4a99-bbac-2530feebedcc)).
+				- ~~If successful, then there is internet on Comms Module, but it is not being bridged into the `br-lan` port.
+Skip to ((66878af8-5348-4a99-bbac-2530feebedcc)).~~
-				- If unsuccessful, then there isn't a Wi-Fi internet connection.
-Continue onwards.
+				- ~~If unsuccessful, then there isn't a Wi-Fi internet connection.
+Continue onwards.~~
+			- With this, you should be able to `ping 8.8.8.8` from PMC and receive internet connection.
+			- Run `journalctl -f -u fmo-dci.service` from docker vm to reinitialise container downloads.
-		- ### Steps to connect to WIFI (from Comms Module)
+		- ### Steps to connect to WIFI (from Comms Module) [Crude Process]
+			- If you want an internet connection come hell-or-high-water, there is a work around.
 			- We need to instantiate a wireless connection.
 			- For this, obtain the ESSID and Password for the Wireless Mesh network with internet connection.
 			- In the Comms Module run: